bifurcation/mimi-protocol/draft-barnes-mimi-protocol.md

 for Bob's clients.
 Alice then updates the room by sending an MLS Commit over the following proposals:

-* An ApplicationSync proposal updating the room state by adding Bob to the participant list
+* An AppSync proposal updating the room state by adding Bob to the participant list
 * Add proposals for Bob's clients